 “In reality, what they should care more about is org structure, culture, how the company operates, and what makes it tick.
 You’ve got to treat it like a relationship, rather than a sale.
 It’s the relationship that matters.”

 For instance, Ed’s deep technology enterprise sales strategy expertise and operational experience mean he has a unique understanding of the landscape and marketplace at large, as opposed to insights that are only relevant for a specific sales opportunity.

 Going forward, he said he looks forward to helping Emissary’s clients understand the different structures that enterprises have in place for assessing use cases for new technology tools—which impacts how sales teams should approach prospects and what they need to prepare ahead of time.

 But, Ed added, “Whenever my knowledge is directly a match with the client’s needs, it feels like a great fit.
 In those cases, I feel like I’m being beneficial both to my former employer and to the client.”

-Emissary’s Ed Goldman, a highly experienced tech executive who has driven tech strategy and operations for Fortune 500s like Boeing, Marriott, and most recently Intel.
+Emissary’s Ed Goldman, a highly experienced tech executive who has driven tech enterprise sales strategy and operations for Fortune 500s like Boeing, Marriott, and most recently Intel.
 In this profile, Ed provides insight on everything from career development to enterprise transformation initiatives—and why they so often fail.
 He also has tips for how sales teams can more effectively leverage the expertise of Emissary’s insiders in order to pitch to clients, build business cases, and close deals.